vidaldid-rte/dynawo-large-scale-validation/doc/README_INSTALLATION.md

 	- pip install pyvis

-## IDE configuration

-To use the virtual environment interpreter in our IDE we have to open our Python IDE (for example, PyCharm) and go to Interpreter Configuration (in the case of PyCharm, we have the direct option to Add Interpreter).
-We must choose the option that allows us to add a new interpreter and then, we only have to select the Python interpreter from the path where we have installed the Virtual Environment (in /bin directory).

 ## Jupyter Notebooks configuration

 To use the virtual environment interpreter in Jupyter Notebooks, we have to do the following steps: